Follow Us!

 Author(s): Mark Erdmann; Gandi Purba; Christine Huffard

-Tags: BHS, sea surface temperature, climate change, bleaching, MPA management, resilience
+Tags: climate change, BHS, sea surface temperature, resilience, bleaching, MPA management

 Description: Since 2005, scientists from Universitas Negeri Papua (UNIPA) and CI have maintained 78 temperature loggers placed throughout the BHS in areas with live coral, at depths of 1-3m and 15-20m.
 The practical goals of this initiative are 1) to describe the temperature tolerance of living corals, and 2) identify areas with temperature conditions that are good for long-term coral reef survival.